JoeLassow/Login-Page/README.md

-# Login / SIgn up Page
+# Login / Sign up Page

 This is a secrets app which allows verified users to login and share their secrets anonymously.
 It uses the passport middleare for Node.JS to handle all the aunthetication.